Yellowstone, Black Hills, Mt Rushmore - From Chicago

 We will have time for an “on-your-own” lunch.
 This afternoon we will travel to Deadwood where we will visit the legendary Wild West.
 You will see Main Street, and a historic restored street.
 Dinner is included this evening at the Silverado Grand Buffet.
 We'll transfer to our hotel, the Holiday Inn Express, in Sturgis, South Dakota.
 Overnight Sturgis.
 (D)

-Today we will travel from Sturgis to Minot, North Dakota.
-An “on-your-own” lunch stop will be made.
-Dinner is included before boarding the Empire Builder at 9:42 p.m.
-Overnight train.
-(CB,D)
+Today we will travel from Sturgis to Denver.
+An "on-your-own" lunch stop will be made.
+Dinner included before boarding the California Zephyr at 7:10 p.m.
+Overnight on the train.
+(C,B,D)

 Day 11: En Route to Chicago

-Last night, we passed through parts of North Dakota and Minnesota.
-Enjoy an included piping-hot breakfast and lunch in the dining car as we ride through the dairy lands of Wisconsin and into Illinois.
-We will arrive at Chicago's Union Station this afternoon.
+Last night, we passed through Nebraska and into Iowa.
+Enjoy an included pipinghot breakfast and lunch in the dining car as we pass through the plains of Iowa and Illinois.
+We are scheduled to arrive at Chicago's Union Station at 2:50 p.m. this afternoon.
 (B, L)

 Some tour members will change to trains bound for Midwest, Eastern, and Southern home cities.
 Others will spend the night in Chicago and fly home tomorrow.